MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/assignment-methods.md

 - **Create new**: Lets you create and use your own rulesets and rules to configure priority, severity, and capacity for choosing the queues to which work items need to be routed.
 You can create the following rulesets:

-  - **Prioritization rulesets**: Let you define the order in which the work items will be assigned to agents when they're available to take more work.
+  - **Prioritization rulesets**: Let you define the order in which the work items are assigned to agents when they're available to take more work.
   - **Assignment rulesets**: Represent a set of conditions that are used to select agents and use an order by option to sort the matching agents.

   > [!IMPORTANT]